Cosmologist/Gears/README.md

 ExpressionFunctionUtils::fromCallable('Foo\Bar::baz'); // object(ExpressionFunction)
 ```

-For example, this can be useful for injecting simple objects (for instance, ValueObject) into a Symfony service container
+For example, this can be useful for injecting simple objects (like ValueObject) into a Symfony service container
 ```php
 class AppExtension extends Extension
 {